bitcoinops/bitcoinops.github.io/_topics/en/out-of-band-fees.md

   - title: "Improvements to features for miners that accept out-of-band fees"
     url: /en/newsletters/2023/05/10/#bitcoin-core-pr-review-club

-  - title: Discussion about the effect of out-of-band fees on proposed fee-depenndent timelocks
+  - title: Discussion about the effect of out-of-band fees on proposed fee-dependent timelocks
     url: /en/newsletters/2024/01/03/#fee-dependent-timelocks

   - title: "Frequent use of exogenous fees may risk mining decentralization due to out-of-band fees"